lydianblues/jdbc-osgi/README.md

 jdbc-osgi
 =========

-Demo of using OSGi registry with a *DataSourceFactory* service instead of JNDI to to lookup the DataSource.
+Demo of using OSGi registry with a *DataSourceFactory* service instead of JNDI to lookup a *DataSource*.

-The OSGi Enterprise Specification defines a JDBC DataSourceFactory Service.
+The OSGi Enterprise Specification defines a JDBC *DataSourceFactory* Service.
 Several things are needed to set up and use this service.

 1. The stock PostgreSQL JDBC jar must be wrapped as an OSGi bundle.